-My method is based on 40 years of teaching experience, and on research into the neurobiology of music, brain asymmetry, learning styles, expert memory, language acquisition theory and historical pedagogical practices.
+My method is based on over 40 years of teaching experience, drawing from several teaching methods and from research into the neurobiology of music, brain asymmetry, learning styles, expert memory, language acquisition theory and historical pedagogical practices.

 For young beginners I have a “sound before symbol” approach.
 Students begin by learning familiar melodies by ear and transposing them into several keys, first as melodies and later with accompaniments that build in complexity.